I am an online writer who enjoys writing about modern pop culture.

 Those interested in the ancient history of Ireland will find a wealth of material in the Burren: megalithic tombs, Celtic crosses, a ruined Cistercian Abbey and more than sixty wedge tombs.
 It is a wonderful area, that is a must-see for any tourist.
 It is a wonderful attraction that does not cease to amaze.

 The Cliffs of Moher

-The Cliffs of Moher are in the south western area of the Burren.
-They are truly a breathtaking site and one of the most stunning land features in Ireland.
+The Cliffs of Moher are in the southwestern area of the Burren.
+They are truly breathtaking sights and one of the most stunning land features in Ireland.
 They are one of Ireland's top visitor attractions, with close to one million visitors per year.
-These cliffs are definitely a must see for any visitor to Ireland, or for anyone in Ireland who has yet to see them.
+These cliffs are definitely a must-see for any visitor to Ireland, or for anyone in Ireland who has yet to see them.

 Croke Park and the Aviva Stadium